python/devguide/coverage.rst

 conservative and assuming something should be covered is generally a good rule to follow.

-Choosing what module you want to increase test coverage can be done in a couple of ways.
+Choosing what module you want to increase test coverage for can be done in a couple of ways.
 A third-party website at http://coverage.livinglogic.de/ provides an overall view of how good coverage is for various modules (you will want to focus on those in the ``Lib`` directory as those are the pure Python modules from Python's stdlib, and thus easier to work with than the C extension